PoissonRatioUQ: An R package for band ratio uncertainty quantification: The PoissonRatioUQ Package

-The package contains two functions that can be used to calculate the CRPS of the predictive model.
+The package contains three functions that can be used to calculate the CRPS of the predictive model.
 The first function, \texttt{CRPS()}, is used for an arbitrary distribution given either its probability density function or cumulative density function.
-The second, \texttt{CRPSGaussian()}, is an implementation of the CRPS for the Gaussian distribution, which takes on a convenient form.
+The second and third, \texttt{CRPSgaussian()} and \texttt{CRPSgbp()}, are an implementation of the CRPS for the Gaussian and generalized Beta Prime distributions, which both take on a convenient form \cite{scoring,leduc2026continuous}.

 The CRPS is given by, for general predictive CDFs $F(y)$ and ground truth value $\hat{x}$,

 where $H$ is the Heaviside step function.
 For a Gaussian distribution, this has the more convenient form